osg-htc/docs/docs/compute-element/install-htcondor-ce.md

 To validate an HTCondor-CE, perform the following verification steps:

 1. Verify that local job submissions complete successfully from the CE host.
-   For example, run `sbatch` from the CE and verify that it runs and completes in your Slurm cluster.
+   For example, if you have a Slurm cluster, run `sbatch` from the CE and verify that it runs and completes with `scontrol` and `sacct`.

 1. Verify that all the necessary daemons are running with [condor\_ce\_status -any](/compute-element/troubleshoot-htcondor-ce#condor_ce_status).